 Homeowner Satisfaction Survey

-For the seventh time in 13 years, Americans living in homeowners associations and condominiums have told pollsters they are overwhelmingly satisfied in their communities.
-The March 2018 survey affirms the findings of almost identical national surveys conducted in 2005, 2007, 2009, 2012, 2014, and 2016.
-The 2018 survey was conducted by Zogby Analytics for the Foundation for Community Association Research.
-The findings from the six surveys are strikingly consistent and rarely vary a standard margin error for national, demographically representative surveys.
+For the eighth time in 15 years, Americans living in homeowners associations, condominiums, and housing cooperatives say they’re overwhelmingly satisfied in their communities.
+The March 2020 survey affirms the findings of almost identical national surveys conducted in 2005, 2007, 2009, 2012, 2014, 2016, and 2018.
+The 2020 survey was conducted by Zogby Analytics for the Foundation for Community Association Research.
+The findings from the seven surveys are strikingly consistent and rarely vary a standard margin error for national, demographically representative surveys.

 - By large majorities, most residents rate their overall community experience as positive or, at worst, neutral.